-Note: Individual data savings will vary, but these eight steps literally cut my data usage in half.
+Note: Individual data savings will vary, but these 11 steps cut my data usage in half.
 You can adapt these tips for the apps you use the most or your particular usage habits.

 1. Compress Chrome pages